teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 > 5. Click **Start**
 > 6. Click **Close**
 >
-> One usegalaxy.eu you can alternatively access Zenodo directly from within Galaxy:
+> One usegalaxy.eu, you can alternatively access Zenodo directly from within Galaxy:
 >
 > 1. At the top of the **Activity Bar**, click the {% icon galaxy-upload %} **Upload** activity
 > 2. Click on the bottom of the newly opened window on **Choose from repository**.